Updated

 2.4.
 Not represented by a competent lawyer

 Ineffective assistance of counsel is one of the most common legal grounds for filing a Motion to Withdraw a Plea.
-For example, a defendant can prevail on a motion if his/her attorney did not:
+For example, you can prevail on a motion if your attorney did not:

 - properly investigate the case,